Korean People's Revolutionary Army

-The Korean People's Revolutionary Army (KPRA) was a purported partisan group which North Korea claims fought against the Japanese rule in Korea.
+The Korean People's Revolutionary Army (조선인민혁명군; KPRA) was a purported partisan group which North Korea claims fought against the Japanese rule in Korea.
 North Korean historiography claims that the KPRA was founded on 25 April 1932 by Kim Il Sung.

 Description

 There is no mention of the Korean People's Revolutionary Army in documents written by Kim Il Sung himself during his time in the Soviet Army.
-Coined in the wake of the May 25th Instructions, the purported army is connected to Kim Il Sung's cult of personality initiated when the guerrilla faction from the Soviet Army's 88th Separate Rifle Brigade, which seized power in North Korea.
+Coined in the wake of the May 25th Instructions, the purported army is connected to Kim Il Sung's cult of personality initiated by the guerrilla faction from the Soviet Army's 88th Separate Rifle Brigade, which seized power in North Korea.
 The KPRA was first mentioned in the late 1940s.